Get Rid of Flying Ants

 Make a flying ants repellent in a spray bottle that contains one part dish soap, two parts water and a little bit of peppermint oil.
 Shake the mixture up and spray it directly onto any flying ants that you find.
 The intent is to have the soap stick to the ants in order to dehydrate their skin.

 This will slow them down and damage their wings.
 The peppermint oil is toxic to flying ants.
 They will suffocate from coming into contact with it.
+Learn about other smells ants hate.

 Sticky Tape Traps